fujifilmfan/linux_notes/lfs201_notes.md

 * some locations, such as `/var/run` and `/var/lock`, will now just be symbolic links to directories under `/run`; some distros might point to location under `/run`

 ### Labs 2

-2.1 Use du to calculate overall size of each of your system's top-level directories -c total
+#### Lab 2.1 Use du to calculate overall size of each of your system's top-level directories
+-c total
 -h human readable
 -s summarize (otherwise every file on the system!